 To make my point entirely concrete, let’s consider a specific case.
 In California, new residents are required to register their vehicles within sixty days, and to be registered one’s vehicle must first pass a rigorous smog test.
 A certain first-year philosophy graduate student and new California resident discovered that his car could not pass a smog test without expensive repairs, which he could not afford.
 Consequently, this graduate student delayed registering his car for some time.
 Eventually, however, this student was compelled to register his vehicle.
 His visit to the DMV for that purpose was, by most metrics, a disaster.
 Our hero had to queue for over an hour, bungled the paperwork at least once, and—murderer at the door!—was honest about how overdue his registration was, which resulted in his paying an exorbitant penalty.

 I hope it will not take too great a feat of imagination to envision this student’s mental state.
-He was indignant about having to pay such a large penalty for failing registering his vehicle sooner even though he could not afford to do so.
+He was indignant about having to pay such a large penalty for failing to register his vehicle sooner even though he could not afford to do so.
 He was resentful that he had to queue so long in order to pay this unreasonable penalty.
 No doubt these attitudes were less than ideally rational.
 They were also entirely human and entirely understandable.

 The difficulty for our student was that there was no person at which these natural attitudes could be appropriately directed.
 After all, he would have been mistaken if he had directed these attitudes towards anyone he actually encountered at the DMV.
 It’s true that DMV clerks were a cause of the unpleasantness.
 They took his money; they refused to hear his pleas.
 But, like cogs in a machine, they were not responsible for it.
 The same goes for the DMV managers and even, I think, individual California legislators, all of whom have little to no effective control over the policies that the clerks are required to enact.
 The requirements imposed upon the student were social requirements, and yet there was no particular person who was responsible for them.
 The requirements were a product of the rigid and impersonal machine of state.
 Our student, then, found himself in an unsettled position.
 He experienced person-directed attitudes that were in one way apt, and yet there was no appropriate target of those attitudes.
 There was a mismatch between the student’s emotional repertoire and his social environment, which required him to suppress rather than express his emotions.